tunjan/tunjan.github.io/src/reading.md

 <q> The reader tries to uncover the skeleton that the book conceals.
 The author starts with the skeleton and tries to cover it up.
 His aim is to conceal the skeleton artistcally or, in toher words, to put flesh on the bare bones.</q>

+<q>Read not to conrtadict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider</q>